hashicorp/terraform-website/content/source/docs/plugin/framework/writing-state.html.md

 In this example, `resp` holds the state that the provider developer should update.

-## Replacing the Entire State
+## Replace the Entire State

 One way to set the state is to replace all the state values for a resource or data source all at once.
-This has the benefit of letting the compiler check all your code that sets values on state, leaving only the final call to persist state as capable of returning an error, but requires defining a type to contain the values.
+You need to define a type to contain the values.
+The benefit is that this allows the compiler to check all code that sets values on state, and only the final call to persist state can return an error.

 ```go
 type resourceData struct {